 One of the first questions that come to mind when you plan an influencer marketing campaign is which platform you’re going to use.
 You know you want to use social media channels for your campaign.
-But you’re not sure which of them will deliver the best results.

 If you’re still thinking about it, maybe you should consider Facebook influencer marketing and/or Instagram influencer marketing.
 Facebook and Instagram are the top choices when it comes to social media influencer marketing.